 The Company enters into call loans or overdraft positions primarily to facilitate the securities settlement process for both client and Company securities transactions.
 The bank indebtedness is collateralized by unpaid client securities and/or securities owned by the Company.
-As at March 31, 2014, the Company had nil bank indebtedness balance outstanding [March 31, 2013 -\$66.1 million].
+As at March 31, 2015, the Company had \$20.3 million of bank indebtedness balance outstanding [March 31, 2014 - \$nil].